 ICGEB’s training programmes represent an exciting opportunity to interact with people all over the world in state-of-the-art scientific environments and in all the top scientific institutes.
 Youth, essential to nurturing a brighter and more equitable future, constitutes the backbone of the ICGEB’s training programmes that have been operating for over three decades across the world.

-These several hundred new ICGEB fellows yearly constitute an ICGEB Alumni body of over 3500 individuals from more than 60 countries around the globe, with an estimated 750 PhD awardees among them.
+Several hundred new ICGEB fellows yearly constitute an ICGEB Alumni body of over 3000 individuals from more than 60 countries around the globe, with an estimated 750 PhD awardees among them.
+In our efforts to consolidate the Alumni Network, a pan-ICGEB Alumni Meeting will be held at ICGEB New Delhi, India from 27-29 November 2023.

 We campaign for ICGEB Alumni for Girls in STEM and strive to strengthen this networking community, to develop training, cultural initiatives, and expertise involving ICGEB graduates.
 Through the support and ideas of its members and the proactive collaboration of the ICGEB, the Alumni will thrive and continue to advance biotechnology activities in academic institutes, companies, and industries where it is most needed.